ThiriSandar-hash/ICT105-MoonLight-MVP./docs/weekly-logbook.md

 - Commit link: https://github.com/ThiriSandar-hash/ICT105-MoonLight-MVP.

 ### Plan for Lab 03
-The team will conduct customer problem discovery by interviewing students and young professionals about their spending habits and budgeting challenges.
-We will collect feedback, identify common problems, and validate whether the proposed Budget Tracker solution addresses real user needs.

 # Weekly Venture Logbook

 ## Lab 03: Customer Problem Discovery

 ### What We Completed

-1.Chose the target users for our project.
-2.Created customer discovery questions.
+1. Chose students and young professionals as the target users.
+2. Created customer interview questions and conducted interviews with 10 respondents.
-3.Collected responses and update our GitHub repository.
+3. Collected interview responses and updated the GitHub repository.

 ### What We Learned About the Problem

-1.
-2.
-3.
+1. Most respondents do not record their expenses regularly and rely on memory.
+2. Many respondents often spend more than their planned budget.
+3. Existing methods such as notebooks, phone notes, and Excel are inconvenient and time-consuming.

 ### What Evidence We Collected

-- Number of respondents/interviews:
+- Number of respondents/interviews: 10
-- Evidence file:
+- Evidence file: Interview Responses.pdf / Problem Notes.md
 - Key repeated pattern:
+  Most respondents cannot remember their expenses, often overspend, and need an easier way to track their spending.

 ### What We Changed Based on Evidence

+We decided to focus our MVP on simple expense recording, spending summaries, and budget tracking.
+The application should be easier and faster to use than notebooks, phone notes, or Excel spreadsheets.

 ### Problems or Difficulties

-1.
-2.
+1. Some respondents gave short answers, making it difficult to gather detailed information.
+2. It was challenging to find respondents who regularly track their expenses.

 ### Evidence of Work

-- GitHub repository link:
+- GitHub repository link: [Paste your GitHub repository link here]
-- Customer questions file:
+- Customer questions file: Customer Interview Questions.pdf
-- Raw responses file:
+- Raw responses file: Interview Responses.pdf
-- Assumption-evidence table:
+- Assumption-evidence table: Problem Notes.md
-- Commit link:
+- Commit link: [Paste your commit link here]

 ### Plan for Lab 04

-Write how the team will define customer segment, persona, and user stories.
+The team will define who the target users are, create personas to understand their behaviors, and write user stories to identify what features they need in the app.